 The Queensland Farmers' Federation said it does not have internal expertise or the resources to retain external expertise, to meaningfully engage in the technical discussion about setting the rate of return.
+It requested that we provide it with adequate financial resourcing to professionally review the draft report when released and to provide considered and technically relevant feedback to us.
 Moreover, it said the process significantly favours the regulated organisations and companies that have a very strong vested interest to invest in the resources to provide detailed submissions to us, engage at a highly technical level and, most importantly, provide a perspective that is very hard for customer organisations to challenge.
-The Queensland Farmers' Federation also
+The Queensland Farmers' Federation also said that no matter how hard we try to be balanced, there is a significant power imbalance in the favour of the regulated entities.15